serverless/blog/posts/2017-12-06-ci-cd-workflow-serverless-apps-with-circleci.md

 description: "There are big benefits to using serverless architectures in continuous integration & deployment (CI/CD) processes.
 We'll show you why, and how to do it."
 date: 2017-12-07
 thumbnail: 'https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/cicd/circleci-post.png'
+category:
+  - operations-and-observability
-category: operations-and-observability, guides-and-tutorials
+  - guides-and-tutorials
 authors:
   - RupakGanguly
 ---

 It's pretty easy to set up a [simple Serverless app](https://serverless.com/blog/anatomy-of-a-serverless-app/) with the [Serverless Framework](https://serverless.com/framework/). _But_—in real life, the process of continuous integration and deployment (CI/CD) of that application can be much more involved.

 Never fear!
 In this post, we're going to take a deep look at the end-to-end workflow of automating a CI/CD process for a serverless application via CircleCI.